Vighnesh1045/Loan-Default-Project/README.md

 Additionally, the dashboard tracks year-over-year (YOY) changes in loan amounts and defaults.
 This data allows stakeholders to monitor market trends and manage the total loan portfolio, which currently stands at a sum of 32.58 billion.

+## What is in this folder?
+- app.py :
+    The web app you can run to interact with the model.

+- loan_default_pipeline.pkl :
+    The trained AI model (Large File).

+- Loan_default_dataset.csv :
+    The raw data used for training and dashboarding.

+- Reports & Dashboards.pdf :
+    A full report of findings and visual analysis.

+- requirements.txt :
+    The list of Python tools needed for execution.

+## How to use it
+- Install the tools :
+    pip install -r requirements.txt

+- Run the app :
+    streamlit run app.py

 ### Steps Followed